hicann/ops-math/math/reduce_min/docs/aclnnAminmax.md

 None

 ## Example
-The following example is for reference only.
+The following examples is for reference only.
 For details, see [Compilation and Running Sample](common/compilation_running_sample.md).
 ```Cpp
 #include <iostream>
 #include <vector>